djb724/wifi-tui/README.md

 Connect to wireless access point through NetworkManager.

-This project is primarily built just for myself and to build a functioning system with minimal dependencies.
+This project is primarily built just for myself and for the challenge of building a functioning system with minimal dependencies.
 Might upload to crates or AUR at some point in the future.

 ## What is this?